 The Organic Trade Association's Farm Bill platform calls for full support and adequate funding for the USDA National Organic Program (NOP) to keep pace with industry growth, set uniform standards, and carry out compliance and enforcement actions in the U.S. and abroad.
 It advocates for organic-focused research, risk management tools, data collection and direct dialog between industry and USDA that are critical to organic farmers' success.
-It calls for improved access to land and capital, investment in distribution systems and infrastructure, and targeted technical assistance through the utilization of existing USDA conservation, rural development, and other programs to encourage orderly transition to organic.
-Organic is a very small piece of the larger farm bill, but those core programs we have are important to maintain.
-Our goal is to build on the programs that address the unique needs of organic, and to make the kind of progress that represents the tremendous growth in the organic industry.
-The Organic Trade Association is actively advocating for, and tracking progress on, policies that promote a healthy organic marketplace, ensure that organic farmers continue to be successful, and ultimately expand organic production.
-This side-by-side shows how our priorities are faring as the House and Senate bills advance.
+It calls for improved access to land and capital, investment in distribution systems and infrastructure, and targeted technical assistance through the utilization of existing USDA conservation, rural development, and other programs to encourage transition to organic.

+This side-by-side shows how our priorities advanced in the final 2018 farm bill.